isalasg/itszn/Apuntes/006_TSP/Unidad_II/PITCHME.md

 ---
 ### @color[brown](2.2.
 Gerente de desarrollo)
 #### @color[orange](The implementation manager role)
-- The implementation manager’s role is to produce an implemented product that is of high quality.
+- The implementation manager’s role is to @color[green](produce an implemented product that is of high quality).
 Among the implementation manager’s specific responsibilities are
     + ensuring that the implementation fully conforms to the design
     + establishing the standards and procedures the team will use to produce the product implementation and its documentation